 While we don’t know its exact origins, some believe the Easter Bunny has its roots in Anglo-Saxon paganism.
-According to Bede, the Anglo-Saxon month Eosturmonath (broadly the Easter season) "was once called after a goddess of theirs named Eostre, in whose honor feasts were celebrated in that month.
+According to Bede, a prolific 8th-century English monk, the Anglo-Saxon month Eosturmonath (broadly the Easter season) "was once called after a goddess of theirs named Eostre, in whose honor feasts were celebrated in that month.
 Now they designate that Paschal season by her name, calling the joys of the new rite by the time-honored name of the old observance."
 Whether Eostre was real or an invention by Bede has long been controversial, but scholarship on the goddess didn't really pick up for over a thousand years.

 In his 1835 book Deutsche Mythologie, Jacob Grimm (of the Brothers Grimm) speculated that Eostre was connected to a German goddess named Ostara (whose existence, again, is controversial).
-Almost 40 years later, Adolf Holtzmann wrote that "The Easter Hare is unintelligible to me, but probably the hare was the sacred animal of Ostara” and a contemporary named K. A. Oberle hypothesized that "the hare which lay the parti-coloured Easter eggs was sacred to [Ostara]."
+Almost 40 years later, Adolf Holtzmann wrote that "The Easter Hare is unintelligible to me, but probably the hare was the sacred animal of Ostara," and a contemporary named K. A. Oberle hypothesized that "the hare which lay the parti-coloured Easter eggs was sacred to [Ostara]."

 Over the years, other writers repeated these speculations as fact, and the idea that a hare was one of Eostre's sacred animals spread.
 Although hares and rabbits are different species, they're often conflated because the animals look alike and are both associated with fertility.

 Other scholars, however, think the Easter Bunny originated from an Anglo-Saxon myth about Eostre.
 According to the myth, the goddess was entertaining a group of kids one day.
 To make them laugh, she transformed her pet bird into a rabbit, giving it the ability to lay colored eggs.
 Eostre then gave the eggs to the children.
 A similar myth portrays a more malevolent Eostre, who turned her pet bird into a rabbit or hare because she was enraged.
-But other historians, noting the lack of any information outside of Bede regarding Eostre or Ostara, have speculated that these stories are possibly corruptions of Ukrainian folktales that explained that country's practice of making pysanky—essentially a highly decorated egg.
+But other historians, noting the lack of any information outside of Bede regarding Eostre or Ostara, have speculated that these stories are possibly corruptions of Ukrainian folktales that explained that country's practice of making pysanky—essentially highly decorated eggs.
 An alternate hypothesis is that Oberle (or perhaps Holtzmann) made the decision that because the rabbit lays eggs it must have at some point transformed from a bird, making this story an entirely late-19th century invention.